dfsek/Kiln/README.md

-# Kiln-Refired
+# Kiln
 Companion to smoker and blast furnace for smelting stones, sands, bricks, and more.
-Reborn from the Original
+Request from BluKat.